-For non-working-age persons the non-calibrated household's weights are calibrated by sex and five-year age groups.
+For non-working-age persons the non-response adjusted household's weights are calibrated by sex and five-year age groups.

 Data collection method is CAPI.
+Since 2012, during later waves (2nd, 3rd and 4th waves) in exceptional cases interviews may be carried out by phone (CATI).
 All interviews are conducted by interviewers of the Data Collection Department of Statistics Estonia.
-The interviewing is normally done during the week immediately following the reference week but never later than five weeks following the reference week.
+Most of the interviews are done during the week immediately following the reference week but never later than five weeks following the reference week and since 2012 never later than during the three weeks following the reference week.

-About 29.4% of the interviews of 15-74 year olds were by proxy in 2010.
+About 32.0% of the interviews of 15-74 year olds were by proxy in 2012.

-The response rate in 2010 was 60.8%.
-Refusals accounted for 38.3% of the total non-response.
+The response rate in 2012 was 68.2%.
+Refusals accounted for 41.8% of the total non-response.

-2007: Sample size increased from 2 500 to 3 000 households each quarter.
+2007: Quarterly sample size increased from 2 500 to 3 000 households.